casangi/casagui/docs/source/design/boundary.rst

 -------------------

 Remote execution allows the user to start the GUI locally but perform the desired processing tasks on a remote system which the user can access with SSH.
+To start a remote processing execution, the user would first start a local Python session and then start the GUI element specifying the remote host that should be used.
+The GUI will start and run locally, but instead of the local Python session being used to perform the processing it will start a remote :xref:`jupyterkernel` on the specified remote system.
+Messages sent to the local Python session from the GUI via :xref:`websocket` will be converted to :xref:`jupyterprotocol` messages sent to the remote kernel.
+These messages will then run the process using the same interfaces provided by CASA and other packages as was used for local execution.